IBM-Cloud/terraform-provider-ibm/website/docs/d/cd_toolchain_tool_pagerduty.html.markdown

 * `name` - (String) Tool name.

 * `parameters` - (List) Unique key-value pairs representing parameters to be used to create the tool.
+A list of parameters for each tool integration can be found in the <a href="https://cloud.ibm.com/docs/ContinuousDelivery?topic=ContinuousDelivery-integrations">Configuring tool integrations page</a>.
 Nested scheme for **parameters**:
 	* `service_id` - (String) The service ID of the PagerDuty service.
 	* `service_key` - (String) The PagerDuty service integration key.
 You can find or create this key in the Integrations section of the PagerDuty service page.